-Confirm that surveillance tools and protocols required for later phases (e.g. investigating clusters, detecting entry of the pandemic strain) are available and up- 1.
-2. Develop cluster investigation protocols, using MOHLTC and PHAC guidelines, as needed.
-Investigate and report additional data elements (e.g. exposure information) should cases infected with novel influenza be identified in Ontario. to-date Comply with standards and protocols for collecting, storing and transporting specimens 3.
-1. Identify surveillance/information needs for next phase.
+Confirm that surveillance tools and protocols required for later phases (e.g. investigating clusters, detecting entry of the pandemic strain) are available and upto-date Comply with standards and protocols for collecting, storing and transporting specimens 1.
+2. 3.
+Develop cluster investigation protocols, using MOHLTC and PHAC guidelines, as needed.
+Investigate and report additional data elements (e.g. exposure information) should cases infected with novel influenza be identified in Ontario.
+Identify surveillance/information needs for next phase.
 Ensure a process is in place to document changes in the case definition and the definitions are consistent with the provincial/national/international definitions.
 Stay abreast of changes in case definitions and Health Canada, MOHLTC protocol.
-PHASE 4 Continue with all Phase 3 activities Phase 4 Human-to-human transmission of an animal or human- Identify surveillance/information needs should pandemic progress to next phase 1.
+PHASE 4 Continue with all Phase 3 activities Phase 4 Human-to-human transmission of an animal or human-animal influenza Identify surveillance/information needs should pandemic progress to next phase 1.
 2. 3.
 4. Implement any new/updated FRI/SRI/ILI surveillance tools.
 Implement active surveillance by contacting active surveillance stakeholders/partners (hospitals, infection control professionals (ICP), general practitioners, labs, schools, coroners, etc.) Further stakeholders may be added per Ministry guidelines.
 May recruit additional local sentinel physicians.
 Ensure localities represent all areas of Simcoe Muskoka.
 Enhance surveillance of worldwide situation.
-Assign CD staff member to alternate hours of work to accomplish real time web surveillance that is sent to the Director of Clinical Service for All staff intranet blog communiqué. animal influenza reassortant virus able to cause "community-level outbreaks" has been verified.
+Assign CD staff member to alternate hours of work to accomplish real time web surveillance that is sent to the Director of Clinical Service for All staff intranet blog communiqué. reassortant virus able to cause "community-level outbreaks" has been verified.
 Disseminate alerts about the progress of the pandemic to increase awareness and inform public health and clinical decision making 1.
 2. Disseminate change in pandemic phase to health care providers and update SMDHU internet site.
 Disseminate influenza situation information/alerts to general public (provide link to PHAC website re: travel advisories).
 Other Activities 1.
 2. Provide consolidated reporting of unusual cluster of ILI or sporadic severe cases and admitted cases to MOH as needed.
 Initiate automated, aggregate influenza situation reports and post to Intranet on weekly basis.
 PHASE 5 Continue with all Phase 4 activities Phase 5 Increase current surveillance activities 1.
 CDSU hospital liaisons attend hospital infection control meetings to discuss surveillance requirements and outcomes.
 Set up health care providers teleconference with MOH and CDSU when local cases are identified.
 Implement fluQandA@smdhu.org for health care providers.